 What the League is doing to improve transportation at Tahoe

 To address our traffic problems, the League advocates for innovative solutions to reduce our dependence on cars: public transit hubs with more frequent service to popular recreation areas and that encircles the Lake, an integration of technology and services to support ride-sharing and shuttle programs, and re-designed neighborhoods that are more convenient for people walking and riding bikes.
-In 2017, the League is looking for pilot projects we can put on the ground to test solutions for Tahoe, including a bike share pilot project in South Tahoe.
+The League is taking the lead in launching pilot projects so we test on-the-ground solutions for Tahoe, such a recent bike share pilot project in South Tahoe.

 How you can help